B

 Besides its enormous exercise requirements, many other aspects of its care are relatively straightforward and easy.
 Grooming in particular should not take up too much of your time.
 If you have any other questions or concerns about your dog’s care, then you should consult with your vet.

-The Best Dog Food for the Brittany
+The Best Dog Food

 dry kibble

-Dog foods that support the Brittany’s immune system are vital for their longterm health.
+Dog foods that support the Brittany’s immune system are vital for their long-term health.

-Depending the dog’s age, activity level, and size, the Brittany probably needs about 1.5 to 2 cups of high-quality dry food a day with lots of protein.
+Depending on the dog’s age, activity level, and size, the Brittany probably needs about 1.5 to 2 cups of high-quality dry food a day with lots of protein.
 Owners should not leave out food during the day, because this breed might have a tendency to gain weight.
 Two smaller meals spaced several hours apart should be sufficient to feed your dog.

 Maintenance and Grooming